-- Know what is expected of you.
+- · Know what is expected of you.
 Be thoroughly familiar with all aspects of your job description. - Hold regular one-to-one meetings with each employee.
-Group meetings are not enough; each employee deserves your undivided attention from time to time.
+Group meetings, although necessary, are not enough; each employee deserves your undivided attention from time to time-and not just when criticism is necessary. - · Work to build relationships and establish a personal network. - · Learn to trust your intuition more than you ever had to before you became a supervisor. - · Remain available to help others; become a great listener. - · Be sensitive to the feelings, needs, and desires of the people who report to you. - · Keep your people as fully informed as possible. - · Maintain high ethical and moral standards; be a model of integrity. - Be willing to ask for help when needed and to ask questions. - Join professional organizations serving your field and attend their meetings. - · Maintain an active self-education program, recognizing that the supervisor who does not continue to learn will steadily fall behind. - · Insist on good performance, and acknowledge and reward it. - Remain calm under stress; avoid shouting and pouting.

-- Work to build relationships and establish a personal network. - Learn to trust your intuition more than you ever had to before you became a supervisor. - Remain available to help others; become a great listener. - Be sensitive to the feelings, needs, and desires of the people who report to you. - Keep your people as fully informed as possible. - Maintain high ethical and moral standards; be a model of integrity. - Be willing to ask for help when needed and to ask questions. - Join professional organizations serving your field and attend their meetings. - Maintain an active self-education program. - Insist on good performance, and acknowledge and reward it. - Remain calm under stress; avoid shouting and pouting. - Display self-confidence at all times. - Remain fair; always keep your conduct free from favoritism or discrimination. - Defend your employees from hostile people and tormentors. - Display the courage to make unpopular decisions and see them through.
+- · Display self-confidence at all times. - · Remain fair; always keep your conduct free from favoritism or discrimination. - · Defend your employees from hostile people and tormentors. - · Display the courage to make unpopular decisions and see them through.